 Students must come to class dressed appropriately to be able to move and sit on the floor.
 Loose and stretchy clothing is suggested.
-Students are required to perform in the Drama Showcase which takes place during the RHS Arts Week (one evening in May).
+Students must perform in the Drama Showcase during the RHS Arts Week (one evening in May).

-Students are evaluated through the creation and performance of skits, plays, mime, playwriting, improvisation, voice and movement activities.
-(Competency 1: worth 70%) Students are also evaluated through their demonstration of appreciation of dramatic works, participation, self-assessment and reflection as well as peer evaluations.
+Assessments and Evaluations: Students are evaluated through the creation and performance of skits, plays, mime, playwriting, improvisation, voice, and movement activities.
+(Competency 1: worth 70%) Students are also evaluated through their demonstration of appreciation of dramatic works, participation, self-assessment, and reflection as well as peer evaluations.
 (Competency 2: worth 30%)

-Physical Education Health
+Physical Education & Health